Head of Business Intelligence

 Create job alert

 A member of the HHFT Digital senior leadership team, the Head of Business Intelligence will lead data and intelligence services at a corporate level across HHFT and support the development and adoption of outstanding data services for patients and families.
-The role will also oversee the Clinical Coding team, ensuring that data collection and reporting is integrated.
+The role will also oversee the Clinical Coding team, and has responsibility for ensuring that data collection and reporting is integrated.

-• Oversee the strategic and operational delivery of Business Intelligence within the Trust, ensuring the best people do the best work to a high standard.
+• Oversee the strategic and operational delivery of Business Intelligence within the Trust, ensuring the highest standard of work.

 • Oversee the Clinical Coding function within HHFT.

-• Develop and deliver the Trusts data and analytics strategy, ensuring families and patients are at the centre of all we do and staff have the skills and resources required to deliver services to an outstanding standard for patient, contractual, finance and workforce reporting.
+• Develop and deliver the Trust’s data and analytics strategy, putting families and patients at the centre of all we do and ensuring staff have the skills and resources required to deliver services to an outstanding standard for patient, contractual, finance and workforce reporting.

-• Collaborate closely with research, development, commercial and innovation services to elevate the digital reputation of both the Trust and wider local system through the adoption of game‑changing digital research and innovation in data and analytics.
+• Ensure close working with research, development, commercial and innovation services, elevating the digital reputation of both the Trust and the wider local system through the adoption of game‑changing digital research and innovation in data and analytics.

-• Support the workforce with the capabilities required to use data and drive innovation in the use of data and analytic services, fostering a healthier future for our population.
+• Support our workforce with the capabilities required to use data and drive innovation in the use of data and analytic services with those we provide care and treatment to, creating a healthier future for our population.

-• Maintain excellent relationships and partnerships with senior leaders in the Trust.
+• Maintain excellent relationships and partnerships and senior leaders in the Trust.

 • Deliver a high‑quality data and analytics service within HHFT.